This post was sponsored by Alaska Seafood as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 You’ll have this salmon on your table in less than 15 minutes total – start to finish.
 Yup – NOT EVEN 15 minutes.
 So quick – you’ll have to get your sides started before hand.
 I love this poached salmon with white rice & a crisp green veggie.
-It’s also delicious over a bed of green leafy lettuce.

 Why does sustainability matter?
 It matters to ensure the health and balance of our ocean and marine life – for today and generations to come.
 Sustainability is vital in ending overfishing, maintaining populations and rebuilding depleted populations.

 Why does domestic matter?
 There are serious concerns with methods of fishing, farming & handling of our seafood in certain countries.
 Not to mention the work conditions of the fisherman & processors in those countries.
 Buying domestic not only ensures that your seafood is the best you can eat – you’ll also know it’s been handled in the finest matter from catch to purchase.
 Buying domestic also supports jobs in our fishing industry here in the United States.

 It’s simple to remember, and you can trust the name.
 ALL Alaska seafood is wild & sustainably caught.
 Alaska, since 1959, is the only state with sustainability written into its constitution.